Security is of paramount importance for digital signage. And we have plans to make Yodeck one of the most secure digital signage solutions out there.

 The thing most difficult to research and evaluate is the internal security structure and processes used by the vendor.
 We need to prevent issues at the source rather than just strengthening the platform itself.
 The GDPR was a great leap at enforcing some security level across all software companies of any size or industry.

 At Yodeck, we have been constantly strengthening our GDPR compliance with more and more security measures.
 Encrypted workstations, encryption at rest for all data, encryption in transport; everything that can be encrypted safely and without crippling the service, we have done it.
 But this is not a “set and forget” thing.
 That is why we have set up a semi-annual security review.
-On this 2 week long review we crosscheck everything from the ground up.
+In this 2 week long review, we crosscheck everything from the ground up.
 Access credentials, accounts, firewalls, processes, encryption, everything is reviewed, confirmed and recommendations for improvement are documented.
 The whole company participates in this security review process, since feedback across departments is always useful.

 What the future holds for Yodeck and Security

 Everything we have planned in terms of strategy aims to offer you an unbeatable level of security.
 So that you know you can depend on Yodeck, no matter how big or small your business is.
 And make no mistake.
-Yodeck commits to continuously strive towards building the most secure digital signage solution in the industry.
+Yodeck commits to continuously striving towards building the most secure digital signage solution in the industry.

 What does this mean?
 For starters, we plan to intensify our compliance with the most stringent standards out there.
 Secondly, Yodeck will offer you, our customers, the product assurance you need by earning security certifications.
 And constantly renewing them when standards change.
 We’ll also go above and beyond by working closely with third parties to ensure the level of security we offer comes as close to ironclad as possible.